ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 - ``SKIP_INSTALL``: Skip installing the marker file.

-Since only one marker file exists per package, it is usually a problem if the cmake function/macro gets called twice by the same project.
+Since only one marker file exists per package, it is usually a problem if the CMake function/macro gets called twice by the same project.
 However, for large projects it might be best to split up calls registering resources.

 Therefore, it is best practice to let a macro registering a resource such as ``register_rviz_ogre_media_exports.cmake`` only fill some variables.